-John and I talk about Press Releases.
+John and I talk about Press Releases for Aviation.

 In the prehistoric days before the internet, press releases were the meat and potatoes of public relations.